dirkk/basex-rtd/docs/Streaming Module.md

     file:write-binary('output.data', fetch:binary('http://files.basex.org/xml/xmark111mb.zip'))

-## Conventions
+# Conventions

 All functions in this module are assigned to the `http://basex.org/modules/stream` namespace, which is statically bound to the `stream` prefix.
 All errors are assigned to the `http://basex.org/errors` namespace, which is statically bound to the `bxerr` prefix.

-## Functions
+# Functions

-### stream:materialize
+## stream:materialize

 Updated with Version 8.0: Extended to sequences.

 stream:materialize($value as item()*) as item()*

-:   Returns a materialized instance of the specified `$value`:  * if an item is streamable, its value will be retrieved, and a new item containing the value will be returned.     * other, non-streamable items will simply be passed through.
+:   Returns a materialized instance of the specified `$value`:  * if an item is streamable, its value will be retrieved, and a new item containing the value will be returned.
-    Materialization is advisable if a value is to be processed more than once, and is expensive to retrieve.
-It is get mandatory whenever a value is invalidated before it is requested (see the example below).

-### stream:is-streamable
+## stream:is-streamable

 stream:is-streamable($item as item()) as item()

 :   Checks whether the specified `$item` is streamable.

-## Changelog
+# Changelog
 ** Version 8.0 **

  * Update: [stream:materialize](Streaming Module.md#stream-materialize) extended to sequences.